 - i.
 In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); and - ii.
-Having due regard to the UK Corporate Governance Code 2018 ("the Code") insofar as it is applicable to the further education sector.
+Having due regard to the UK Corporate Governance Code 2018 ("the Code") insofar as it is applicable to the further education sector. - iii.
+Whilst not having adopted the UK Corporate Governance Code 2018 and the Charity Governance Code, the Corporation has due regard to its principles and guidance.

 The Corporation recognises that, as a body entrusted with public funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 To this end, it conducts its business in accordance with the seven principles identified by the Committee on Standards in Public Life and having due regard to the UK Corporate Governance Code and the Charity Governance Code insofar as it is applicable to the further education sector.
-In July 2015, the Corporation expressed its wish to adopt the English Colleges' Code of Good Governance and has worked to become compliant with it.
-The Corporation considered the adoption of the senior post holder remuneration code in July 2019 and at the meeting of the Remuneration Committee in November 2019.
-A Corporation decision on the matter was deferred in the run-up to the Covid-19 lockdown, but was taken in September 2020, when the Corporation decided to adopt the Code in its entirety.
-In the meantime, the College has complied with all the stipulations contained within the College Accounts Direction.
+In July 2015, the Corporation expressed its wish to adopt the English Colleges' Code of Good Governance, becoming fully compliant with the September 2020 version in its entirety.
+In May 2022 the Corporation agreed to adopt the revised Code of Good Governance for English Colleges (September 2021 version).
+The College has complied with all the stipulations contained within the College Accounts Direction.
 The Corporation is also committed to exhibiting best practice in all aspects of corporate governance.